sherlockdoyle/Handwriter/README.md

 ### Write

 Use your favorite word processor to write whatever you want.
+Don't forget to use the font you just installed.
 Edit margins (usually reduce) to match your writing style.
 Make sure to use a white background and dark colors for writing.
 Do not use the red color as it is used to [mark mistakes](#Introducing-mistakes).
 The code makes these assumptions.
 If you're using tables, remove the borders.
 Change line spacing to 1.5 (recommended).

 ### Introducing mistakes